-It makes sense in today’s world to not waste food.
-Remember the saying – waste not want not!
+It makes sense to not waste food in today’s world of recycling and conserving energy.
+Remember the saying — waste not want not!
 It’s as important today as ever it was, given the enormous food waste that occurs.

-I care about the resources that go into producing our foods – the work of the producer, the water, and the fertile soil, it feels disrespectful in a way to waste the products of these.
+If you care about the resources that go into producing our foods — the work of the producer, the water, and the fertile soil, it feels disrespectful to waste the products of these.

 As well, it helps my budget to make do with what I have already.

 So, grab your cookware.
 Here is one of my simple recipes using leftovers.

 1 1/2 – 2 cups of leftovers (this can be cooked vegetables, stew, pasta)

 Slice leftovers into bite-size chunks with a sharp knife.

 Add mixture to a nonstick pan heated over medium temperature on the cooktop.